gkaur3/MSI-protocol/MSI/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////

-It is a simple C++ code and can be run using Visual Studio IDE by executing "MSI.sln" file
+It is a simple C++ code and can be run using Visual Studio IDE by executing "MSI.cpp" file